Breakdown Maintenance: Types, Benefits & Examples

 Breakdown maintenance is just what it sounds like — essentially any maintenance task performed on an asset that has broken down and needs to be fixed in order to be operational again.

 Suppose you’re the owner of a manufacturing plant that operates using a conveyor belt.
 Operations were running smoothly earlier today until, suddenly, the conveyor belt came to an abrupt halt due to a motor failure.
-Since you didn’t have a proactive maintenance plan in place, you’re forced to stop production completely to address the failure.
-You need to track down the replacement part and get a maintenance worker to repair the motor, deeming your entire factory inoperable.
+Since you didn’t have a proactive maintenance plan in place for this critical asset, you’re forced to stop production completely to address the failure.
+You need to track down spare parts and get a maintenance technician to repair the motor, deeming your entire factory inoperable.

 Downtime from broken equipment can last for hours or even days, costing you thousands, delaying project timelines and angering customers.
-As you can see, having a reactive maintenance approach versus a proactive one can have serious consequences.
-That said, there are plenty of situations in which waiting for breakdowns to perform maintenance instead of performing preventive maintenance may make more sense for your business.
+As you can see, having a reactive versus proactive maintenance approach can have serious consequences.
+That said, there are plenty of situations in which waiting for breakdowns to perform maintenance instead of performing preventive maintenance may make more sense for your business’ maintenance operations.

 Types of Breakdown Maintenance

-There are many types of breakdown maintenance, which vary completely depending on the type of machinery and operational issue that occurred.
+There are many types of breakdown maintenance, which vary completely depending on the type of machinery and root cause of the issue that occurred.
 With that in mind, any broad ranging type of breakdown maintenance falls into one of two categories:

 Planned Breakdown Maintenance

 Equipment is intentionally allowed to run until it fails before any maintenance is performed.
-This technique is commonly applied to non-critical machinery or parts in which the cost of maintenance is less than the cost of preventive measures.
+This technique is commonly applied to non-critical equipment or disposable items in which the cost of maintenance is less than the cost of preventive measures.

 Unplanned Breakdown Maintenance

-Most breakdown maintenance is unplanned and is a reactive response to a failure that’s left a part or entire piece of machinery inoperable.
-In this instance, resources like maintenance workers need to be mobilized rapidly to acquire the necessary materials to address the issue.
+Most breakdown maintenance is unplanned and is a reactive response to an unexpected failure that’s left a part or entire piece of machinery inoperable.
+In this instance, maintenance team members need to be mobilize rapidly to acquire the necessary materials to address the issue.

 Pro tip: If you’re wondering how long a recently broken down piece of equipment might take to repair, you can calculate its Mean Time to Repair (MTTR) by using this equation: